 - Wide variety of successful case results

 - Testimonials from dozens of past clients

 The most important thing for you to do right now is take the right steps to defend yourself.
 The longer you wait, the more difficult it could be to resist the charges and dismantle the work of the prosecution.

-Contact a Camp Pendleton criminal defense attorney from JD Law as soon as you can!
+Contact a Camp Pendleton criminal defense attorney from jD LAW, P.C. as soon as you can!

 - August 21, 2019

 Consequences of Multiple DUIs in San Diego

 - July 22, 2019

 What Happens If You Have Cannabis in a Drug-Free Zone?

 - July 17, 2019